RubenAC1999/save-slot/README.md

 - Status

 ## General info
-Gameboxd is a personal project inspired by Letterboxd, but focused on videogames with a twist: it's built for **completionists and collectors**.
+SaveSlot is a personal project inspired by Letterboxd, but focused on videogames with a twist: it's built for **completionists and collectors**.

 Unlike other tracking apps, Gameboxd focuses on the **completion experience**.
 Users can track